learn-the-web/topics/advanced-performance.md

 ##### Inlining CSS for single page websites

-When you’re creating a single page website it makes total sense to put *all* your CSS and Javascript directly into the page: CSS between `<style>` tags and JS between `<script>` tags.
+When you’re creating a single page website it makes total sense to put *all* your CSS and JavaScript directly into the page: CSS between `<style>` tags and JS between `<script>` tags.
 Make sure you completely minify the code before doing so.

 [You can see inline CSS in action on my website.](http://thomasjbradley.ca)

-### Preventing Javascript from blocking rendering
+### Preventing JavaScript from blocking rendering

-Javascript is a blocking resource, it will prevent the browser from displaying the webpage until it has finished downloading and executing.
-The performance implications of this are that our users may see a blank white webpage, or may not be able to scroll and interact while the Javascript is doing its thing.
+JavaScript is a blocking resource, it will prevent the browser from displaying the webpage until it has finished downloading and executing.
+The performance implications of this are that our users may see a blank white webpage, or may not be able to scroll and interact while the JavaScript is doing its thing.

-There are two good practices we can do to our Javascript to improve rendering time.
+There are two good practices we can do to our JavaScript to improve rendering time.

-1. Always put the Javascript at the bottom, immediately above the closing `</body>` tag.
+1. Always put the JavaScript at the bottom, immediately above the closing `</body>` tag.
-2. Add the `async` attribute to make the browser download and execute the Javascript in the background.
+2. Add the `async` attribute to make the browser download and execute the JavaScript in the background.

 ```html
   <script src="js/main.min.js" async></script>